polkhe/2024-04-22-Talk-PyConDE-Metaclasses/slides/metaclasses.md

 I can put classes in lists, or place them in dictionaries

-Moreover, the content of imported modules is in a dictionary:
+By the way, the contents of imported modules is in a dictionary:

 ```text
 slide1_runtime.__dict__.keys()